-Early in 1833 occurred one of the most famous battles in Taranaki's (and possibly New Zealand's) history the battle of Te Namu Pa.
-For a number of years the Nga puhi tribe and Waikato tribe had been sending war parties down to Taranaki.
+Early in 1833 occurred one of the most famous battles in Taranaki's (and possibly New Zealand's) history-the battle of Te Namu Pa.
+For a number of years the Nga puhi and Waikato tribes had been sending war parties down to Taranaki.
 These war parties armed with muskets had inflicted heavy casualties on the Taranaki tribes which were armed only with traditional weapons, apart from the odd musket captured from the enemy.

 The great majority of the surviving members of the Taranaki tribes had fled south, but Wiremu Kingi Matakatea and 80 warriors and their families decided to make a last stand at Te Namu.

 The Pa at Te Narnu was situated on a headland on the north bank of the Otahi Stream less than a mile from the present township of Opunake.
 The headland provided an excellent natural site for a fortification with steep drops on all three sides.
 To make things even harder for any invaders, breastworks 3-4 feet high were constructed on the river and land sides, and palisades added, some inclined outwards.